What are Equine Assisted Services?

 How to enroll in Equine Assisted Services

 A unique aspect to LoveWay’s program is our close partnerships with the surrounding area schools.
-Over 15 different classrooms (elementary, middle and high schools) bring their life skills, mixed ability or emotionally impaired classes out during the day to experience the benefits of our Therapeutic Riding program.
+Over 16 different classrooms (elementary, middle and high schools) bring their life skills, mixed ability or intensive intervention classes out during the day to experience the benefits of our Equine Assisted Services program.

-In an effort to serve students regardless of where they live or what school they attend, LoveWay also offers a home-based program in which families can enroll in programs outside of the school.
+In an effort to serve students regardless of where they live or what school they attend, LoveWay also offers a home-based program in which families can enroll in our program outside of the school.

 There is often a waitlist for LoveWay services, but it is not a first-come, first-served system.
 LoveWay’s program staff intentionally places students in order to maximize the benefits received from Equine Assisted Services.
 To start the enrollment process, follow the simple steps below!